dsnezhkov/zombieant/README.md

 In SIGFPE handler
 1 / 0: caught division by zero!
 Executing payloads here ...

+bin  ext  lib  Log.md  Makefile  README.md  run.sh  src  test.sh
 ```

 ## Expanding and Scaling the Evasion Capabilities

 Or, _Guiding the ant to its final destination..._

-We have talked about the evasion primitives as far as preloading either our rudimentary cradle/shim with malicious payloads, or to use approved system binaries as decoys via preloads.
-Let's explore how the concepts can be expanded upon.
-In adversarial defensive environments, the more choices we hacker have the better.
+We have talked about the evasion primitives as far as preloading either our rudimentary cradle/shim with malicious payload libraries, or to use approved system binaries as decoys via preloads.
+Let's explore how the concepts can be expanded upon in adversarial defensive environments.
+The more choices we hackers have, the better.

 Highlights:

-- Hiding from EDRs via existing trust binaries decoys.
+- Hiding from EDRs via existing trusted binary decoys.
 - Expanding dynamic scripting capabilities in the field.
 - Progressive LD_PRELOAD command line evaders.
 - Malware evaders with Self-preservation instincts.